 11. If You Have a Question About Cooking Your Turkey, You Can Call the Turkey Talk-Line

-The Butterball company opens a special Turkey Talk-Line during the months of November and December, every year for people who are stumped in the kitchen.
+Fun fact about Thanksgiving: The Butterball company opens a special Turkey Talk-Line during the months of November and December, every year for people who are stumped in the kitchen.
 Butterball began offering this service in 1981.
 When they started, they had six home economists answering questions over the phone.
-Now, 36 years later, its army of more than 50 turkey experts fields more than 100,000 questions each holiday season.
+Now, 36 years later, its army of more than 50 turkey experts field more than 100,000 questions each holiday season.
 You don’t even have to buy a Butterball turkey to use the service.
 It’ll gladly help any home cook who needs a little advice.

 Thanksgiving is a holiday steeped in tradition, family togetherness and gratitude.
 It’s also a special day with a lot of fun history and colorful stories.
 Whether you’re hosting a houseful of out-of-town relatives, serving meals at your local soup kitchen or meeting up with your closest friends and neighbors for a nice dinner, we hope this Thanksgiving holiday brings you warmth and joy.
 Happy Thanksgiving to you and yours.